syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 ### Digital signature

-A [digital signature](https://en.wikipedia.org/wiki/Digital_signature) is a way to to verify the authenticity of a piece of data.
+A [digital signature](https://en.wikipedia.org/wiki/Digital_signature) is a way to verify the authenticity of a piece of data.
 This process requires a pair of keys: a private key, **which should be secret and only known to the signer**, and a public key, which can be shared with anyone.

-First, the private key is used to sign a piece of data by encrypting it, creating a digital signature.
+First, the private key is used to sign a piece of data, creating a digital signature.
-Then, anyone with the public key can decrypt the signature, confirming that the data comes from the signer and hasn't been tampered with.
+Then, anyone with the public key can verify the signature, confirming that the data comes from the signer and hasn't been tampered with.

 ## In practice